 DON’T: Refuse to negotiate.
 Courts strongly encourage couples to negotiate and come up with their own settlements and they will give both of you the opportunity to settle many times during your divorce case.
 It’s in your best interests to check your emotions at the door and abandon an “all or nothing” approach to your divorce.
 Judges do not look kindly upon spouses who refuse to bend and pursuing this strategy will get you to a long and expensive trial.
 If you need assistance, consider mediation, where a trained mediator will work to help the both of you come up with a settlement that you can live with.

 Good planning is key to a successful start to divorce.
 What questions do you have about the filing process and road ahead?
-Schedule a free consultation with one of our skilled family law attorneys.
+Schedule an initial consultation with one of our skilled family law attorneys.
 Let us help you strategize your “must haves” and your “negotiables” in your divorce, and take steps to protect your rights to your kids.
 Call us today at 888-888-0919 or click the contact button below.